 Feeding your baby

-Talk to your Midwife and Health Visitor who can answer your questions and give you some tips
+We're here to support you with your feeding choices.
+You can talk to your Midwife and Health Visitor who will answer your questions and give you tips

-and support you to look at feeding options and make the right feeding choice for you and your family.
+and support you make the right feeding choice for you and your family.

 make a decision about how you will feed your baby until you hold your baby in